-- 4.19 The additional superannuation contributions under subclause 4.18 of this clause will be paid by Delta Electricity to each employee's superannuation account as follows: - (a) For employees who are members of an accumulation fund, to that fund; - (b) For employees in a defined benefit fund who are making additional superannuation contributions to First State Superannuation, to their account in that fund; - (c) For employees in a defined benefit fund who do not have a First State Superannuation account, to an account established by the employee in that fund.
+- 4.19 The additional superannuation contributions under subclause 4.18 of this clause will be paid by Delta Electricity to each employee's superannuation account as follows: - a.
+For employees who are members of an accumulation fund, to that fund; - b.
+For employees in a defined benefit fund, to a complying accumulation fund.